 Kern Regional Center continues to be committed to working with consumers, families, vendors and community partners to improve appropriate service delivery.
 KRC is proud to demonstrate that our staff are reflective of our consumer's ethnicities.
-For the current fiscal year, KRC is working on meeting caseload ratio standards to ensure that our Service Coordinators are able to provide comprehensive assessment for their consumers' individualized needs and consistently monitor service utilization.
+For the current fiscal year, KRC is working on meeting caseload ratio standards to ensure that our Service Coordinators are able to identify consumers' individualized needs by conducting a more comprehensive assessment and monitoring service utilization more thoroughly.